Alimony Attorneys in Melrose, MA

 Can Alimony be Modified In Massachusetts?

 It is possible to modify an order for alimony in Massachusetts, but there are only certain reasons that qualify your request to be brought before the court.
-You must be able to prove that there has been a change in your personal circumstances that significantly alters your need or the ability to pay.
+You must be able to prove that there has been a change in your personal circumstances that significantly alters your need or ability to pay.
 The individual who is responsible for paying alimony must be able to demonstrate the change is considerable enough for the court to request a reduction in payments.
 Conversely, if the recipient is the individual making the request, they must be able to prove that their life change justifies an increase in alimony.

 Some of the most common reasons that the court allows for a change in alimony payments include the following: